tmjdoherty-dot/multi-agent-ai-orchestrator/README.md

-# AI Orchestra
+# Swarm AI

 A visual, node-based multi-agent AI orchestration tool — built as a single HTML file.

 ## What it does

-AI Orchestra lets you design custom AI pipelines using a drag-and-drop canvas.
+Swarm AI lets you design custom AI pipelines using a drag-and-drop canvas.
 You can route prompts through multiple AI models simultaneously, collect and synthesise their outputs, and chain the results into further reasoning steps — all without writing code.